CommonGateway/CoreBundle/docs/features/Plugins.md

 The above configuration represents a part of the installation.json for a hypothetical Pet Store plugin.
 It specifies the installation service, an application, and a user.
 Additional sections should be added as needed, following the structure outlined above.

 Please ensure that your installation.json file follows this structure and includes all required sections for your plugin.
-This will ensure a smooth installation process and correct integration of your plugin with the system
+This will ensure a smooth installation process and correct integration of your plugin with the system.

 > Note:
 > The installation.json should not contain any descriptionarry information about the plugin.
 That should be provided through the `composer.json` in the root of the plugin.